NanomatchGmbH/nanoscope-docs/docs/source/user_guide/settings.rst

 |                    |to keep runtime files in scratch and only copy main    |                            |
 |                    |output files back to the work directory.               |                            |
 +--------------------+-------------------------------------------------------+----------------------------+

+..
+ToDo: Check if we want to include settings of analysis tools, once documented in simulation setup section